boostorg/leaf/doc/whitepaper.md

 ### 4.1.
 Communicating an error code and nothing more

 This approach is actually perfect for low-level libraries.
 The burden of transporting additional necessary information is shifted to the caller, which is arguably where it should be in this case: all relevant information leading to failures detected in a low-level function is available in the calling scopes.
-For example, it would be inappropriate if a function like `read()` tries to log anything or return error information beyond an error code.
+For example, it would be inappropriate if a function like `read()` tries to log anything or return error information beyond an error code, because all other relevant information is available in the various scopes leading to the failure.

-However, this approach does not compose: as the error code bubbles up, in each scope there is additional relevant information that needs to be communicated, and that can't be done with a simple error code.
-For example, it is difficult to deal with `ENOENT` without knowing the relevant `pathname` -- and if we're aborting a scope where than information is available, we must communicate it at that point, or else it is likely gone forever.
+However, this approach does not compose: as the error code bubbles up, each scope may hold additional relevant information that needs to be communicated or lost forever as that scope is exited; and that can't be done with a simple error code.
+For example, it is difficult to deal with `ENOENT` without knowing the relevant `pathname` -- and if we're aborting a scope where than information is available, we must communicate it at that point.

 ### 4.2.
 Communicating an error code, logging other relevant information